Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Specific benefits include:

-• Understand your users’ preferences better: the goal is to make the user experience as frictionless as possible so visitors stay on your site and make purchases.
+• Better understand your users’ preferences: your goal is to make the user experience as frictionless as possible so visitors have a great experience and stay on your site.
 Website engagement tracking helps you determine which UI design elements—like layouts, buttons, menus, and visuals—streamline your visitors’ experience.
 Need a little inspiration on this front?
 Read more about UI design trends.

 • See what you’re doing well: analyzing metrics helps you understand what’s working—so you can leverage this information to optimize other pages on your site.
 For example, if page views are exceptionally high for your services page, you could look at Hotjar Feedback responses to see what users love, or send out a survey to ask specific follow-up questions.

-• Discover why users are leaving your site: for example, if your bounce rate is higher than usual, use surveys to ask users why.
-Then, use heatmaps to see exactly which page elements are getting overlooked and confusing visitors, and recordings to watch for rage clicks and understand individual customers’ reasons for churn.
+• Discover why users are leaving your site: you can’t know why users leave your site unless you ask.
+So, if your engagement rate—the percentage of people who interact with your site—is lower than usual, use exit-intent surveys to ask users why they’re leaving.
+Then, use Heatmaps to see exactly which page elements are getting overlooked and confuse visitors.

-Long story short: tracking website engagement serves multiple purposes.
+Long story short: tracking website engagement benefits a wide range of teams and activities.
 It helps your marketing teams track campaign performance, gives your sales department a better understanding of what leads need, and provides insights that let your product teams improve UX.

 Alex George is the founder of Mountains Wave, a marketing and web design agency, and the Head of Marketing at Hint Health, which offers membership management and billing software for healthcare companies.